vchauha4/FormCheck/flask/README.md

 <p>

 Make sure you're in the `flask` folder.
-Build the image with `docker build . `
+Build the image with `docker build . ` or to get a specific tag `docker build -t REPO:VERSION .`

 Run `docker images` to determine the tag of the newest image.